 2. Pick a Designer

 It’s best that you get your logo designed by a professional designer.
-Since resources can be limited, you could still get a logo designed by a professional designer at minimal costs by reaching out to design students or designers still looking to build their portfolio.
+Since resources can be limited, you could still get a logo designed by a professional designer at minimal costs by reaching out to design students or designers still looking to build their portfolios.
 Some design agencies even offer lower rates for nonprofits and charities.

 3. Easy to Print